 - He is looking for specific types of weeds to eat

 As I mentioned above, there is nothing wrong with your dog eating grass.
-However, if he exhibits any other the above-listed symptoms, I suggest you call your vet.
+However, if he exhibits any other of the above-listed symptoms, I suggest you call your vet.

-While it might not be a problem, you may need to train your dog out of this habit, especially because you do not want him eating grass everywhere.
+While it might not be a problem, you may need to train your dog out of this habit, mainly because you do not want him to eat grass everywhere.

-To stop this habit, then I suggest you look back and identify the motivation behind it.
+To stop this habit, I suggest you look back and identify its motivation.
 Why does your dog want to eat grass and weeds?
 Is he avoiding his food to eat grass?

 Use these methods to stop your dog from eating grass and weeds:

 Dogs require a lot of stimulation, both physical and mental stimulation.
 It is going to be good for him as it will alleviate boredom and stress that could be behind grass-eating tendencies.
-Well, make sure that you exercise your dog thoroughly and every day.

-I suggest you establish a schedule and include exercise and playtime in there.
-Depending on the energy levels of your dog, you will need about 60-90minutes of play and long walks in the morning and evening.
+Depending on your dog’s energy levels, you will need about 60-90minutes of play and long walks in the morning and evening.

-When you leave him as exhausted as possible, he will not get bored.
-He will not have the urge to use the pent up energy.
-Do not forget to purchase multiple toys for your dog.
+He will not get bored when you leave him as exhausted as possible.
+He will not have the urge to use the pent-up energy.

 Now, I get that you cannot afford to spend every second with your dog.
 However, set aside some time where you exclusively pay attention and pet him.

-When I speak of spending quality time, it could be chilling with him on the sofa, or watching TV. watch him play with his toys and discover how he likes to spend his time.
+When I speak of spending quality time, it could be chilling with him on the sofa or watching TV.
+Watch him play with his toys and discover how he likes to spend his time.

 This is especially if you have just treated your lawn for weeds and pests.
-These chemicals are mostly going to be toxic for your dog and could poison him.
+These chemicals will mostly be toxic to your dog and could poison him.